Serial-Comma/obsidian-notes/H2 Computing/Pseudocode Syntax.md

 ## Input Output stuff

-`OUTPUT, PRINT, PUT, DISPLAY` are all the same thing as far as you are concerned.
+`OUTPUT, PRINT, PUT, DISPLAY, WRITE` are all the same thing as far as you are concerned.
 For (somewhat) consistency with Python just use `PRINT` for everything to make your life easier
-`WRITE` is your Python `file.write("Screw you")`

 ```C
 DISPLAY "You Failed"